1Euro7Cent/Mrballou-drawbot/README.md

 If you somehow mess things up you can terminate the drawing by pressing `ESC`

 ## Additional information
+You can start the server in debug mode to see a lot more (helpfull to see errors). to do that just run `startServerInDebug.bat`\
 in the `Image URL` field you can put a file path in there.
 Note the path starts at the main folder\
 The `Delay between colors` value is in milliseconds
 Any errors will go to the console where it says `listining on 1337`. e.g.: `invalid image`